RCS Sport reveals the route for the 2016 Giro d'Italia - starting in the Netherlands and concluding in Turin

 RCS Sport announced earlier this year that its grand tour will start in The Netherlands and include a time trial in the Chianti zone.
-One mountainous stage, through the Friuli-Venezia Giulia region, was unveiled last week.
+One mountainous stage, through the Friuli-Venezia Giulia region, was unveiled previously.

-The other 16 stages it revealed in a glitzy presentation on Monday afternoon at the EXPO 2015 in Milan.
-But the information leaked late on the Wednesday evening prior showed that the route, when back in Italy, travels north from the boot’s toe, includes an early small uphill finish in Roccaraso, a 10.8km uphill time trial in the Dolomites, plenty of mountains with a detour into France, and a finale in Turin.
+The other 16 stages it revealed in a glitzy presentation at the EXPO 2015 in Milan.
+Information leaked prior to the official presentation showed that the route, when back in Italy, travels north from the boot’s toe, includes an early small uphill finish in Roccaraso, a 10.8km uphill time trial in the Dolomites, plenty of mountains with a detour into France, and a finale in Turin.

 RCS can take heart because the same mistake happened to cycling’s biggest race organiser, ASO.
 In 2011, it mistakenly unveiled its 2012 Tour de France route on its website.
 The leaked parcours later proved to be correct.

 Much of the 2016 Giro already had come into focus thanks to local press reports and RCS Sport’s early stage presentations.
 However, the cycling division, including boss Mauro Vegni, would have liked to have been the first ones to present the route to the public in Monday’s ceremony.